 And who are mainly targeted are the Christians, the Assyrian Christians in Iraq and Syria.

-I mean, there is an estimated total at one point that we were almost at thirty million when we weren't persecuted.
+I mean, there is an estimated total at one point that we were almost at 30 million when we weren't persecuted.

-Now, Narain, just let me stop you for a second.
+Now, Naren, just let me stop you for a second.

-It th these are these people are not leaving many of them voluntarily.
+These people are not leaving, many of them voluntarily.

 These people are leaving because they're being pushed out due to threats of violence, right?

-Exactly, because see in the genocide, as the Secretary of State and uh Congress had recently recognized that there is an actual Christian and Yazidi genocide happening.
+Because, see, in the genocide, as the Secretary of State and Congress had recently recognized that there is an actual Christian and Yazidi genocide happening, it didn't just start with ISIS.

 It was kept silent, that they didn't want the genocide to get out to the rest of the world.